gizwits-docs/gizwits-docs/source/en-us/statement.md

 title: privacy policy/terms of use
 ---
 Welcome!
-So you have purchased our K Smart device and are starting to use the devices!
-Any information you share with us (e.g. for creating a K Smart Account) will help us to provide you with services related to K Smart device and to improve them to make them even better.
+So you have purchased our Gizwits device and are starting to use the devices!
+Any information you share with us (e.g. for creating a Gizwits Account) will help us to provide you with services related to Gizwits device and to improve them to make them even better.
 We explain here our ways of collecting and using information, and how we protect your privacy.
 In this privacy policy, “personal data” means information that can be used to identify an individual, either from that information alone, or from that information and other information we have access to about that individual.
 We collect both personal and non-personal data to enable and facilitate the best user experience possible.
 ​
 # What information is collected and how do we use it?
 ## Types of Personal Data Collected

 - In order to provide our services to you, we will ask you to provide necessary personal data that is required to provide those services.

-- Set up and log in of K Smart Account.Personal data that are collected for creating a K Smart Account may include your email address or mobile phone number, device related information (e.g. IMEI number) and various location related information (e.g. location area code, mobile network and country codes).
+- Set up and log in of Gizwits Account.Personal data that are collected for creating a Gizwits Account may include your email address or mobile phone number, device related information (e.g. IMEI number) and various location related information (e.g. location area code, mobile network and country codes).

-- Purchasing your K Smart products.When you make purchases through the K Smart e-commerce website or other 3rd party c-commerce website such as amazon, we may collect your K Smart Account ID (or mobile phone number or email addressed used to create your K Smart Account), name, phone number, delivery address and order details, etc. K Smart provides logistics services to deliver the products purchased on the e-commerce website.
-K Smart has an after sales system to handle after sales services for users.
+- Purchasing your Gizwits products.When you make purchases through the Gizwits e-commerce website or other 3rd party c-commerce website such as amazon, we may collect your Gizwits Account ID (or mobile phone number or email addressed used to create your Gizwits Account), name, phone number, delivery address and order details, etc. Gizwits provides logistics services to deliver the products purchased on the e-commerce website.
+Gizwits has an after sales system to handle after sales services for users.
 When you use these services, we may also collect the order number, invoice date, list of purchased items and your contact details in order to process the services.

-- Sync K Smart device data.When you synchronise the K Smart device data, e.g. to K Smart device Cloud Service, we may collect data relating to your activities and functionalities of K Smart device, such as those obtained from our sensors and features on K Smart device, your device on/off time, and smart alarm related information.
+- Sync Gizwits device data.When you synchronise the Gizwits device data, e.g. to Gizwits device Cloud Service, we may collect data relating to your activities and functionalities of Gizwits device, such as those obtained from our sensors and features on Gizwits device, your device on/off time, and smart alarm related information.

 - Sharing your content.When you share content or send information to family and friends, we may collect personal information of those people, such as their names, email addresses, telephone numbers, and mailing addresses (if we need to send a product to them).
 You hereby represent and warrant that you have obtained necessary consent for use of third parties’ personal data if you choose to provide them to us.
-When you share content or invite users to use K Smart device, please note that other users may see personal data you share.
+When you share content or invite users to use Gizwits device, please note that other users may see personal data you share.

-- Processing the services.In providing the above services, we may also collect data in relation to your device, including your K Smart device ID, firmware version, device OS version, model and system, and visiting IP and time.
+- Processing the services.In providing the above services, we may also collect data in relation to your device, including your Gizwits device ID, firmware version, device OS version, model and system, and visiting IP and time.

 ​
 # How the Personal Data is used